fenimore/treasure_map/README.md

 # Treasure Map in Flask

 This is an implementation of <a href="https://github.com/polypmer/freestuff-bot">freestuff-bot</a> using [Flask](www.flask.pocoo.org).
 This web application gathers the freestuff from craiglist and then posts the locations onto an open-street-map.
-I haven't figured out how to deploy this yet... but it can be run with gunicorn (or just running app.py) by gunicorn app:app.
+It can be run with gunicorn app:app (or just by running app.py).
+Finally, unfortunetaly, the Heroku ip is automatically blocked by craigslist.

 ## Dependencies
 * requests
 * beautifulsoup4
 * python 3.x
-* Flask
+* Flask & Jinja2
 * folium
-* gunicorn (kinda)
 * [see requirements.txt]

 ## Application Intereface